mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 not do anything to administer the corporation but may become involved if he wishes.

-Favours: Favours: Clan Shares can be kept in reserve and used to apply political pressure to the clan in the future.
+Favors: Favors: Clan Shares can be kept in reserve and used to apply political pressure to the clan in the future.
 A Clan Share can be spent to acquire a Contact in the clan’s upper echelons or to turn such a Contact into an Ally.